 An invocation concert on 3 October for the Global Festival ‘Receiving God’s Powers and Blessings’ by the Brahma Kumaris at Island Grounds, Chennai set the tone for a Bhakti filled month, as a concert for the Brahmotsavam at Tirupati on 8 October soon followed.

 The India International Centre Experience concert at Delhi was spun around the theme of the river Kaveri, ‘Songs to the Kaveri’.
-Representing the pristine Carnatic music from the South, Sudha had all elements of substance, detailing, segmenting, finesse and unique delivery packed into the concert, the review of which features in the link below.
+Representing the pristine Carnatic music from the South, Sudha had all elements of substance, detailing, segmenting, finesse and unique delivery packed into the concert.

 The Fourth Festival Musiquat (8-24 October 2009) at the Arab and Mediterranean Music Centre in Sidi Bou Said, Tunisia, featured Sudha on 21 October.
 It was congregation of global music and the Festival saw the likes of Kamel Ferjani (Tunisian traditional music in the Mazmoum mode), Aynur (Turkish classical music), Tárogató Ensemble (Hungarian traditional music), Salim Fergani and his Ensemble (Algerian classical music), Egscliglen (Mongol chants), Farida Parvin (Sufi music from Bangladesh), Rodrigo Costa Felix (Fado), Ustad Mahwash (Afghan Ghazals), Carmen Linares (Flamenco Puro from Spain) and Fronteras del Silencio (Argentina) all stringing the threads of different genres of music into one single garland of melody.